Who is Joachim Brohm?

 Brohm believes that landscape photography should be an experience of seeing over time and that a single photograph can never tell a story.
 That is why he photographs one area repeatedly to help tell the story of transformation.
 For this artist, a complete story should be told in a series of archives or projects.
 But an individual photograph should also be chosen very carefully because it gives perspective for other images behind it.

-As opposed to many artists who develop a signature style, Brohm believes that change is integral to art, such as photography.
+Unlike many artists who develop a signature style, Brohm believes that change is integral to art, such as photography.
 This is more so to long-term projects where technology, interests, and conditions of work evolve.
 Changing with the times makes an artist more open and ready to see the change and document it in photography.

 What it takes to stand out